ExxistanceDC/Tama-English-Translation/README.md

 ## **Overview**
-If you're a fan of side-scrollers and spaghetti Westerns, this one's for you!
-With a choice of four different characters, some awesome genre-appropriate music, and a surprisingly dark storyline, Hissatsu! could be considered something of a hidden gem.

-This patch makes the game entirely playable in English, with a delightfully fitting translation thanks to wiredcrackpot.
+Did anyone ask for this translation?
+No. But look at those flat-shaded polys, how can you not love them??

+Besides that, I felt Tama needed a translation because it reminds me of the countless hours spent at my grandma's playing with a wooden ball labyrinth that she had.
+It's a fun little game, and it does have a semblance of story, so all the more reason to give it the 'ole Exxistance treatment.

+All story elements have been translated thanks to wiredcrackpot.
 The following changes have been made:

 - Horizontal rendering for opening cutscene added + English translation
 - Translated level intro dialogue